rajeshvkothari/oom/Internal/Tick_Readme.md

     # e.g: https://3.142.145.230:31325
 	```

-    After opening argo GUI, Click on the 'workflow' with name starting with the 'service instance' name provided in 'Create service instance and VNF from VID' section of 'ONAP OOM testing'.
+    After opening argo GUI, Click on the 'workflow' with name starting with the 'instance name' name provided in POSTMAN.

     This will display workflow steps in Tree Format.
 If the model is deployed successfully, then it will show a 'right tick' symbol with green background.